February can be risky territory, especially for husbands.

 What matters most is how love plays out day-after-day.

-*Love says, "I'll take care of the kids over the weekend.
-You go to that conference with your friends.
+- Love says, "I'll take care of the kids over the weekend.
+You go to that getaway with your friends.
 We'll be just fine."

-*Love overlooks bulges and mastectomy scars and her tendency to lose track of time.
+- Love overlooks her stretch marks and mastectomy scars and her tendency to lose track of time.

-*Love sees the girl he married even when she walks with a cane and sometimes doesn't even remember his name.
+- Love sees the girl he married even when she walks stooped-over and with a cane.

-Mutual loving kindness and consideration nourish a marriage, just as regular feed and water help a rosebush bloom and thrive.
+I've learned--sometimes the hard way--that mutual loving kindness and consideration nourish a marriage, just as regular feeding and watering help a rosebush bloom and thrive.

 Let's rejoice in what is

-I know now what matters more to me than celebrating Valentine's Day is the enduring love between my husband and me.
+Today I know what matters most to me is the enduring love between my husband and me.
 I count that more precious than all the diamonds in South African mines.

 Maybe that sounds too simplistic, but it's true.